YunoHost-Apps/minetest_ynh/README.md

 	* Stop Minetest service `sudo systemctl stop minetest`
 	* Copy the folder you have copied before in `/home/yunohost.app/minetest/.minetest/worlds`
 	* Start the Minetest service `sudo systemctl start minetest`

+* Installing mods
+	* For installing mods you need to create a mods folder in /home/yunohost.app/minetest/.minetest
+	* Clone the repo of the mod in this folder (ex: git clone https://github.com/minetest-mods/mesecons)
+	* Edit /home/yunohost.app/minetest/.minetest/worlds/world/world.mt and add at the end ```load_mod_mesecons = true```
+	* Restart Minetest with ```sudo systemctl restart minetest```
+	* The mod is now installed :)

 **More information on the documentation page:** https://yunohost.org/packaging_apps